illarionov/tempfolder-kmp/README.md

 * Provides a unified API for temporary directory creation across most Kotlin Multiplatform targets.
 * The *TempDirectory* extends *AutoCloseable* and requires calling `close()` after use.
-* By default, the temporary directory is recursively deleted upon closing.
+* The temporary directory is recursively deleted upon closing.
 This can be disabled by setting `tempDirectory.deleteOnClose=false`.
-* We intentionally expose the native file descriptor of the opened directory to simplify usage with native filesystem functions.
-For example, to use with addressing scheme relative to the open directory (`openat2()` on Linux)
+* Exposes the native file descriptor for integration with native filesystem functions, such as using `openat2()` on Linux.
-* Error handling is strict: all errors and exceptions are rethrown, including during close if files cannot be deleted.
+* Strict error handling: all errors and exceptions are rethrown, including during `close()` if files cannot be deleted.
-  This helps identify open file descriptor leaks.
 * Supports platform-specific implementations that offer further configuration options for Android, iOS, Linux, macOS, and more.